dobrado76/Stable-Diffusion-Unity-Integration/README.md

 # Change Log
+2023-03-10: v1.2.5 - Merged Pull Request from FOXYTOCIN to add support for Authentication API keys and URP materials.

-2023-02-32: v1.2.4 - Merged Pull Request from ALBRRT to add support for Image-2-Image for UI Image and RawImage.
+2023-02-02: v1.2.4 - Merged Pull Request from ALBRRT to add support for Image-2-Image for UI Image and RawImage.
 To that effect, renamed StableDiffusionImage to StableDiffusionText2Image and StableDiffusionMaterial to StableDiffusionText2Material, and added a new StableDiffusionImage2Image component.

 2023-01-31: v1.2.3 - Merged Pull Request from ALBRRT to fix an issue with progress bar when generating an image with StableDiffusionImage.
 Not perfect but somewhat/sometimes working ok.